kubeflow/website/content/docs/other-guides/support.md

 explore when you encounter a problem, have a question, or want to make a suggestion about Kubeflow.

-TODO: This page currently mentions an "alpha" status whereas the version policy uses "experimental".
-I'm proposing a change to "alpha".
-If we decide to keep "experimental", I'll change this page.

 ## Levels of support

 Kubeflow applications offer various levels of support, based on the application